DengPingFan/Inf-Net/README.md

     - Dividing the 1600 unlabeled image into 320 groups (1600/K groups, we set K=5 in our implementation), in which images with `*.jgp` format can be found in `./Dataset/TrainingSet/LungInfection-Train/Pseudo-label/Imgs/`.
-    (I suppose you have download all the train/test images following the instructions [above]((#2-proposed-methods))) Then you only just run the the code stored in `./SrcCode/utils/split_1600.py` to split it into multiple sub-dataset, which are used in the training process of pseudo-label generation.
+    (I suppose you have download all the train/test images following the instructions [above]((#2-proposed-methods))) Then you only just run the code stored in `./SrcCode/utils/split_1600.py` to split it into multiple sub-dataset, which are used in the training process of pseudo-label generation.
 The 1600/K sub-datasets will be saved in `./Dataset/TrainingSet/LungInfection-Train/Pseudo-label/DataPrepare/Imgs_split/`